Eva Sorensen: Life

-In 2018 she was honoured by the Institution of Chemical Engineers (IChemE) with the Frank Morton Medal for promoting best practice in chemical engineering education.
+In 2018 Sorensen was honoured by the Institution of Chemical Engineers with the Frank Morton Medal for promoting best practice in chemical engineering education.
 The citation read "Medal awarded to Professor Eva Sorensen for being a key driver for innovation in teaching and learning, inside and outside her own institution.
 She was noted by the committee to have worked tirelessly over several decades to promulgate best practice in chemical engineering education."
+Also in 2018 she was elected a Fellow of the European Society for Engineering Education.